sloraris/obsidian-discord/README.md

     # Name of your custom save emoji (without the : characters)
     # Example: If your emoji is :obsidian:, just put obsidian
     SAVE_EMOJI_NAME=obsidian

+    # Optional: Section in daily notes where content should be appended
+    # If specified, new content will be added under this section header
+    # Example: "Daily Log" will append content under "# Daily Log" or "## Daily Log"
+    DAILY_NOTE_SECTION=Daily Log
    ```

 2. Add a custom emoji named `:obsidian:` to your Discord server (you can change this to whatever you want in the `.env`)